Conference Themes & Topics

 Inspiring change & innovation

-This theme will be centred around inspiring stories of impact and innovation within cities and towns from around the UK and the world.
+This theme is centred around inspiring stories of impact and innovation within cities and towns from around the UK and the world.
 The theme seeks to learn from leading responses to the challenges of the 21st century, highlighting the potential scale and pace of change possible.

 We invite authors to submit abstracts for presentations describing case-studies and examples of rapid or significant outcomes in the systems of service provision for municipalities.
 We are interested in a broad range of outcomes, in terms of decarbonisation or reduction in the environmental impact of cities and towns.